Housefull 3

 The inciting incident occurs at 17 minutes when The three men meet the three women and fall in love at first sight.
 This sets the romantic plot in motion, disrupting both the women's resigned acceptance of their father's rules and the men's bachelor lives..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 34 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to The three men actively choose to fake disabilities and present themselves to Batook.
+This indicates the protagonist's commitment to The three men actively choose to fake disabilities and present themselves to Batook.
 They cross into the world of elaborate deception, committing to the charade that will define Act 2.
 Batook accepts them as potential sons-in-law., moving from reaction to action.

 The Collapse moment at 104 minutes (74% through) represents the emotional nadir.
 Here, The truth is exposed.
 Batook discovers the men have been faking their disabilities.
 He feels betrayed and manipulated.
 The weddings are called off, the daughters are furious, and the men are thrown out.
-The dream of marriage and love "dies."., indicates the protagonist at their lowest point.
+The dream of marriage and love "dies."., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 112 minutes initiates the final act resolution at 80% of the runtime.
 Synthesis/revelation: The daughters realize their love is genuine despite the deception.
 OR Batook learns the truth about why the men lied - understanding his own paranoia drove them to it.
 New information reframes the conflict and enables resolution., demonstrating the transformation achieved throughout the journey.